The magnetosphere is an area of space, around a planet, that is controlled by that planet's magnetic field.

 Saturn is surrounded by a giant magnetic field, lined up with the rotation axis of the planet.
 This cannot be explained by current theories.
 Cassini may explain how the puzzling magnetic field of Saturn is generated.

 This magnetic field may also cause strange features in the rings called ‘spokes’.
 These markings fall across the rings like spokes in a wheel and may be caused by electrically charged particles caught up in the magnetic field, but there are as yet no detailed theories about them.

 The brief reconnaissance encounters of the Pioneer 11 and the two Voyager spacecraft have provided most of our current information about the structure and dynamics of Saturn's magnetosphere.

-Here are some things that we do know:
+Here are some things that we knew prior to Cassini's arrival:

 - Saturn's 'bow shock', the region point where the solar wind and the planet's magnetic field meet, much like the bow wave of a ship, is between 20 and 35 times Saturn's radius out into space.

 - The thickness of the bow shock is about 2000 kilometres.

 - Saturn's internal magnetic field is closely aligned with the planet's axis of rotation (within 1 degree).

 - Saturn's magnetosphere appears to be intermediate in nature to those of Earth and Jupiter.
 As with Jupiter's magnetosphere, the dayside inner magnetosphere is mostly driven by the fast planetary rotation.
 However at night, it is expected that the nightside and outer magnetosphere is primarily driven by the solar wind, as is the case on Earth.

 - There is an electrical current (the 'equatorial ring current') flowing with about 10 000 000 Amps around 600 000 kilometres above Saturn.